Is Comparative Negligence Considered in Setting Restitution?

 The trial court ruled that comparative negligence did not apply to restitution in this case, but had the boyfriend survived, it would have.

-Nichols appealed the ruling to the Third Appellate District, which in People v.
-Melissa Nicole Nichols (2017 DJDAR 1195), affirmed the trial court.
+Nicholas appealed the ruling to the Third Appellate District, which in People v.
+Melissa Nicole Nicholas (2017 DJDAR 1195), affirmed the trial court.
 The appellate court agreed with the prosecution and trial court that Millard did not apply because the mother of the boyfriend here was a separate victim.
 She contributed in no way to the accident and was not negligent and thus, she should not be penalized for her son’s negligence, if any.